EshamAaqib/WSO2-LT-WPA-Enterprise-Authentication/README.md

 ![Screenshot from 2021-08-12 12-39-36](https://user-images.githubusercontent.com/75664650/129246997-dce0dbc0-c82c-458a-9e33-f8cc114f0184.png)

 ### Adding an email address (eshamaaqib@lt-2021-047.ml) to user profile eshamaaqib.
-So I can use that as the email
+So I can use that as a username on FreeRadius

 ![Screenshot from 2021-08-12 12-39-43](https://user-images.githubusercontent.com/75664650/129247115-45116092-dbb4-4a7e-ae39-3125f249213d.png)